-The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))
+The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))

 For more information about using Smileys in WordPress, go here:

-(HTML Special Characters Helper plugin for WordPress)
+(HTML Special Characters Helper – plugin for WordPress)

-(HTML Special Characters Helper widget)
+(HTML Special Characters)

 (HTML Special Characters – See more link)

-If you’re using Text editor mode, this plugin is useful because it lets you insert special characters without having to keep switching back to Visual Editor mode.
-Just click on any special character from the table and the character encoding will be inserted into the text …
+If you are working inside the Text editor, this plugin can be very useful because it lets you add special characters without having to switch back to Visual Editor mode.
+Just click on any symbol or character from the list and the character encoding will be added to your post text …

-(Character inserted into post in Visual mode)
+(Character added to post in Visual mode)

-(HTML Entities Button – plugin for WordPress)
+(HTML Entities Button plugin)

-(Installing HTML Entities Button)
+(Installing HTML Entities Button WordPress plugin)

-(HTML Entities Button Toolbar Functionality)
+(HTML Entities Button Items – Text Editor)

 The HTML Entities Button plugin lets you convert special characters to HTML entities …

-(Convert special characters to HTML entities)
+(Convert special characters to HTML entities feature)

-(Convert HTML entities to special characters)
+(Convert HTML entities to special characters functionality)

 Add emoticons to your content …

-Add WP Emojis to your content …
+You can also add WP Emojis to your content …

-(Choose An Emoji button)
+(Add An Emoji feature)

-(WP Emoji One plugin)
+(WP Emoji One)

-(Insert links to recent posts button)
+(Insert links to recent posts)